YVZYLDZ11/Docker-App/README.md

 etc. The image also contains other conÕguration for the container, such as environment variables, a default command to run, and other metadata.

+We'll dive deeper into images later on, covering topics such as layering, best practices, and more.